 Conversely, improving strength and fully understanding strength vs power training has been shown time and time again to improve power output and sports performance, decrease injury risk, and improve mobility for athletes of all ages and sports.
 (Jappa Bo, et al., 2018)

 When talking about muscle strength loss with age in older adults, the “age excuse” gets thrown around jokingly with some serious undertone.
 To their defense, sarcopenia has been studied extensively in geriatric populations and found to be a cause for decreased mobility.
 This is the loss of muscle mass and fibers as we age.
 Not only do we lose muscle, but we selectively lose the muscle fibers that are responsible for strong, powerful movements such as standing from sitting, lifting heavy objects, and climbing stairs.

 BUT it isn’t all doom and gloom because here is the kicker.
 The muscle strength loss seen with aging isn’t really related to aging, but more to disuse.
-We don’t get weaker as we age,; we get weaker because we stop moving and using our strength.
+We don’t get weaker as we age

 Losing strength with age is REVERSIBLE!
 You can get stronger and learn how to maintain your strength no matter if you’re 9 years old or 99 years old.
 Regular exercise to improve strength and function is for everyone!